Roy G. Finch

-Royal George Finch (August 17, 1884 in Eagle Bridge, New York – March 4, 1959 in Albany, New York) was an American civil engineer and politician from New York.
+Royal George Finch (August 17, 1884 – March 4, 1959) was an American civil engineer and politician from New York.
 He was the last New York State Engineer and Surveyor, in office from 1925 to 1926.
 He was a member of the New York State licensing board for engineers.

-Life
+Early life

-He was born on August 17, 1884, in Eagle Bridge, New York to George Nelson Finch and Helen (Hunt) Finch.

-He attended the public schools of Granville, New York and later on graduated in 1906 from Rensselaer Polytechnic Institute, Troy NY.
+Finch was born on August 17, 1884, in Eagle Bridge, New York to George Nelson Finch and Helen (née Hunt) Finch.
+He attended the public schools of Granville, New York.
+He graduated in 1906 from Rensselaer Polytechnic Institute with a degree in civil engineering.
+While there, he joined Delta Kappa Epsilon.